amita-shukla/blog-1/README.md

 - Basic setup
     - Prerequisites: learn about ReactJS and GatsbyJS.
+    - This project is confirmed to work with GatsbyJS `v4.25.9`, node `v18.20.8`, npm `v10.8.2`.
     - Recommended: Use `nvm` to switch between Node versions.
-This project is confirmed to work with v12.16.3.
-This version is added to .nvmrc file as well.
+The node version is added to .nvmrc file as well.
     - Fork and `npm install`.
     - Install gatsby cli with `npm install -g gatsby-cli`
     - Run in development mode with `gatsby develop`.
 First run will take several minutes, but subsequent runs will be faster.